Target-Aware Video Diffusion Models: Conclusion

-We presented a target-aware video diffusion model that synthesizes a video in which an actor plausibly interacts with a specified target.
-The target is specified by a segmentation mask in the first frame and the desired action is described with a text prompt, eliminating the need for complex motion guidance.
-Our core motivation is to generate plausible actor-target interaction motions in a zero-shot manner by leveraging pretrained video models.
-For such task, our target-aware model naturally guides the actor to interact with the target objects.
-Our experiments demonstrate the strengths and advantages of our model compared to baseline methods and alternative solutions.
-We further present key downstream tasks of video content creation and zero-shot 3D HOI motion synthesis using our target-aware video diffusion model.
+We presented a target-aware video diffusion model that generates videos where an actor plausibly interacts with a specified target, defined by a segmentation mask in the first frame.
+Our goal is to establish target awareness as a core capability of video generative models.
+Under this formulation, our model naturally guides the actor to interact with the designated targets in realistic and semantically consistent ways.
+Experiments demonstrate the strengths and advantages of our model compared to baseline methods and alternative solutions.
+Finally, we present key applications of zero-shot 3D HOI motion synthesis and video content creation using our target-aware video diffusion model.

-\textbf{Limitations and Future Work.} The quality of our generated videos is inherently constrained by existing open-sourced video models, which often produce noticeable visual artifacts when synthesizing complex appearances.
-Given that closed-sourced commercial models~\cite{Kling, Veo2} yield more convincing results, we expect this limitation to be alleviated as more advanced open-sourced models become available.
-Nevertheless, enhancing video quality by incorporating interaction motion cues~\cite{jeong2024track4gen, chefer2025videojam} could be an interesting future work.
-Also, due to the static camera setting of our dataset, videos generated by our model tend to exhibit fixed camera trajectories.
-Given the scarcity of interaction datasets with dynamic cameras, integrating camera control techniques~\cite{he2024cameractrl, wang2024motionctrl, yang2024direct} into our model could be a possible future direction.